 3B.6 (M ISC Criterion 17) The management system involves fishers in data collection.
 18.1 - 3B.6.1 Do fishery operatives assist in the collection of catch, discard and other relevant data?
-60 Fishery operatives are involved Fishery operatives assist in the collection of data from the fisheries.
-All landings are reported to BLE, and I1, I2, I3 100 85 in the collection of some catch, are used by ICES to assess the status of the fishery and determine future management.
-This information is discard and other information. limited to landings data, and does not provide a measure of discard rates in the fishery.
-80 Fishery operatives are regularly involved in the collection and BLE provides observers which join vessels, principally to supervise the 5% cod by-catch ceiling in the recording of relevant catch, saithe fishery (set out in Annex II of the TAC and Quota Regulation).
-These observer reports form part of discard and other information.
-BLE's general surveillance of the fishery.
-Client vessels have been active participants in observer schemes 100 Fishery operatives assist to enable validation of catch and landing data, and to monitor discard rates.
-They are keen to expand this significantly in the collection involvement. and recording of all appropriate catch, discard and other This score would be higher if more comprehensive data were available to describe all catches, landings and information. discards, either from observer records or fishery operatives observations.
+60 Fishery operatives are involved in the collection of some catch, discard and other information.
+Fishery operatives assist in the collection of data from the fisheries.
+All landings are reported to BLE, and are used by ICES to assess the status of the fishery and determine future management.
+This information is limited to landings data, and does not provide a measure of discard rates in the fishery.
+11, 12, 13 100 85 80 Fishery operatives are regularly involved in the collection and recording of relevant catch, discard and other information.
+BLE provides observers which join vessels, principally to supervise the 5% cod by-catch ceiling in the saithe fishery (set out in Annex II of the TAC and Quota Regulation).
+These observer reports form part of BLE's general surveillance of the fishery.
+Client vessels have been active participants in observer schemes 100 Fishery operatives assist significantly in the collection and recording of all appropriate catch, discard and other information. to enable validation of catch and landing data, and to monitor discard rates.
+They are keen to expand this involvement.
+This score would be higher if more comprehensive data were available to describe all catches, landings and discards, either from observer records or fishery operatives observations.